 - Resources (websites and podcasts)

-In addition, this book provides pull out checklists for increased ease in filing and long term record keeping for each of your children, as well as the ability for your child’s provider to make copies of, and keep the information for their own files.
+In addition, many of these milestone resources provide printable checklists for increased ease in filing and long term record keeping for each of your children, as well as the ability for your child’s provider to make copies of, and keep the information for their own files.

 Colleen Beck, OTR/L is an occupational therapist with 20+ years experience, graduating from the University of Pittsburgh in 2000.
 Colleen created The OT Toolbox to inspire therapists, teachers, and parents with easy and fun tools to help children thrive.
 As the creator, author, and owner of the website and its social media channels, Colleen strives to empower those serving kids of all levels and needs.
 Want to collaborate?
 Send an email to email@example.com.